Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 ---

 ## 1. Introduction
-Under the prevailing guidance and practice, crypto assets held by entities are frequently measured and recorded according to the regulations of IAS 38 Intangible Assets.
-However, crypto assets as smart contracts (i.e. DeFi staking, programmatic vesting schedules, or governance lock-ups) are dynamic and path-dependent.
-In other words, catagorizing them as intangible assets (i.e. patent, goodwill, or copyrights) that are mostly static and generate income from oprating activities, substance-form mismatch may appear.
-Such error could eventually causing harm to shareholders' rights of receiving accurate financial information with appropriate disclosures, using either amortized cost or cost-less-impairment method would significantly underestimate the actual value.
-Improving current practices, the study attempted to propose a revised version of Black-Scholes Partial Differencial Equation (B-S PDE) with a new variable *gas* to represent the friction in processing on-chain transcations, corresponds to the gas fees, which details would be further discussed in Section 2.2.
-In Section 2.3 and "measurement.py", Crank-Nicolson Finite Difference Method (C-N FDM) will be introduced as the numerical model for practical usage.
+Under prevailing practice, crypto assets held by entities are frequently accounted for under IAS 38 Intangible Assets.
+However, crypto assets in form of smart contracts (i.e. DeFi staking, programmatic vesting schedules, or governance lock-ups) exhibit dynamic and path-dependent behaviour.
+While many discussions have questioned whether a framework designed for traditional intangible assets (i.e. patent, goodwill, or copyrights) could fully reflects the economic substance of various crypto assets, consensus has not been reached due to lack of approriate methodologies.
+In particular, this study attempts to provide an alternative method by proposing a revised version of the Black-Scholes Partial Differencial Equation (B-S PDE) [1] with a new variable *g* to represent the consideration of gas fees during processing on-chain transcation.
+Further details are discussed in Section 2.
+In Section 2.3 and "measurement.py", Crank-Nicolson Finite Difference Method (C-N FDM) [2] is applied as the numerical model for practical implementation.

-[IFRS13] While the inputs of the model will be analysed in Section 2.1 are Level 2 inputs, most smart contracts are infeasible to find comparable assets in the market (some may not even be exchanged or traded).
-The fair value of the smart contracts are dependent to the model estimation would be defined under the standards of Level 3 input.
-Althought smart contracts are mostly not reconised to be handled under fair value measurement with the exsiting regulations, this study could still be meaningful for analysing more complicated crypto assets.
-Consider the assumption related to derivatives of the corresponding cryptocurrencies, options in this study, the application of B-S PDE is natrually feasible accordingly.
-This concept comes from an example when a smart contract is active, it is accounted under the cryptocurrencies assigned when made.
+While the model inputs, which will be analysed in Section 2.1, are classified as Level 2 inputs under IFRS 13 [3], many smart contracts lack comparable assets in active market.
+Their fair value is hence dependent on model estimation and would fall under Level 3 input classification.
+Althought smart contracts cannot be accounted for under fair value measurement with the exsiting regulations, the proposed model remains meaningful for analysing complex crypto assets.
+Consider the assumption related to derivatives of the corresponding cryptocurrencies, particularly options in this study, the application of B-S PDE is natrually feasible accordingly.
+The concept was inspired from an example when a smart contract is active, it is accounted under the cryptocurrencies assigned when made.

 ### 1.1 Applicable Assets to be Studied and Measured
 In this study, the model cannot natrually apply to all kinds of crypto assets, hence it is necassary to mention its limitation in the introduction, thre phrase "smart contract" in the following parts of this report will follow this set of limitations.